GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Background and Related Work

 The spread of ghost citations goes beyond mere typographical or formatting errors; it constitutes a systemic threat to the integrity of scholarly communication, with the capacity to undermine scientific research at scale.
 We analyze these risks across three key stakeholder groups.

 \textbf{Impact on Researchers.} In normal scholarship, citations ground claims in verifiable prior work and help researchers navigate the literature with confidence~\cite{kaplan1965norms,merton1973sociology}.
-Ghost citations subvert this process by inserting fabricated references that appear legitimate, misdirecting research efforts and wasting resources on phantom threads; when they enter literature reviews or used as starting points for new investigations, they distort scientific truth and propagate misinformation through the research pipeline.
+Ghost citations undermine this process by inserting fabricated references that appear legitimate, misdirecting research efforts and wasting resources on phantom threads; when they enter literature reviews or are used as starting points for new investigations, they corrupt scientific claims and propagate misinformation through the research pipeline.
 In this situation, ghost citations create \textit{Epistemic Pollution}: non-existent studies are cited to support claims, creating an illusion of evidential support~\cite{greenberg2009how}.

-\textbf{Impact on Reviewers and Publishers.} The academic ecosystem operates on a foundational trust protocol: we assume authors work in good faith, and reviewers rarely verify the work exhaustively~\cite{smith2006peer}.
-Plausible-looking LLM citations exploit this trust gap; verifying 30--50 references per paper would impose prohibitive burdens on the already-strained peer review process.
+\textbf{Impact on Reviewers and Publishers.} The research community operates on a foundational presumption of trust: we assume authors work in good faith, and reviewers rarely verify the work exhaustively~\cite{smith2006peer}.
+Plausible-looking LLM citations exploit this trust gap; verifying 30 to 50 references per paper would place unrealistic demands on the already-strained peer review process.
 Our own manual verification required a 16-person research team working for about one month to review 2,530 flagged citations (\Cref{sec:archival_results}), demonstrating that thorough checking demands substantial human time and coordination.
-Publishers and conference organizers lack scalable infrastructure to detect fabricated citations, leaving the burden entirely on human reviewers who have neither the time nor the tools to systematically validate references.
+Publishers and conference organizers lack automated tools to detect fabricated citations, so human reviewers need to validate references manually, a task that is time-consuming and difficult to perform systematically.